Bira/octopus-carnival/_drafts/wir-dscc-id-fiend.md

 other creatures, though these tend to be strained at best.
 More often, an id fiend might craft fearful illusions to manipulate those creatures into helping it attack others.
-When that happens, the best tactic is to focus on the id fiend - when it does, its control ends.
+When that happens, the best tactic is to focus on the id fiend - when it dies, its control ends.

 Id fiends are a major threat to civilians, but a favorite target of seasoned monster hunters.
 The House of the Mind in Draj pays generously for live